kenorb-contrib/Genmod/readme.txt

  4. Enter your configuration settings.
 If you moved the index directory, be sure to specify the correct location to it on this page.
 Save the configuration parameters.
- 5. Enter the default administrator user.
+ 5. You are taken through the installation process.
  6. Login as this user and upload your GEDCOM file.
  7. Save the GEDCOM configuration settings.
  8. Import the GEDCOM.